Like to know

 Currency switch

 The currency switch can be used to change the currency for the current price displayed and the overview of alloys.
-Changing the currency refreshes the gold price.
+Changing the currency refreshes the gold price if neccessary.

 Alloys overview